Watch Strap Buckles Guide: Types, Sizes, Materials & Compatibility

 Common Finishes

-- Mixed finish: Combination of polished and brushed (common on luxury watches)
+- Mixed finish: Combination of polished and brushed surfaces — common on luxury sports watches.

 Buckle Compatibility: Matching Buckle to Strap